Lantern clocks

 Brian and Joy Loomes

 SELLING.
-We also offer a service to sell your clock for you on a commission basis of 10% of the agreed selling price.
+We also offer a service to sell your clock for you on a commission basis of 10% of the agreed selling price (with a minimum of £100).
 Any such clock currently available will be illustrated on this page.

 BUYING.
 If you are a potential buyer, then send us details by email of what you are looking for - clocks by a maker or of a certain surname, or made in a certain town or village, or clocks by a certain clock-making ancestor.
 This is a search service we have operated for fifty two years now.

 FEE.
-This service costs nothing until and unless we find a clock you decide to buy, then we charge you 10% of the purchase price, only charged if a sale takes place.
+For a buyer this service costs nothing until and unless we find a clock you decide to buy, then we charge you 10% of the purchase price (with a minimum of £100), only charged if a sale takes place.
 It costs nothing to have YOUR details on our list.

 NEGOTIATION.
-We put the seller and buyer in direct touch with each other to negotiate a sale directly.
+We usually put the seller and buyer in direct touch with each other to negotiate a sale directly.
 Or we can do that if you prefer.
 We will advise on appropriate prices if requested.
-Our commission is 10% of the final agreed price.
+Our commission is 10% of the final agreed price (with a minimum of £100) from the buyer AND the seller.
+To be clear the buyer and seller EACH pay 10%.

 FINDING A CLOCK AT AUCTION.
 Additionally we run a search service to find such a clock for you at auction.
 A buyer's premium is charged to all buyers by the auction house.
 This can be as low as 10% or as high as 25%.
-Vat is added to the premium itself.
-The commission fee you would owe me (10%) would be based on that total auction price – but only if you actually buy the clock.
+VAT is added to the premium itself.
+The commission fee you would owe me (10% with a minimum fee of £100) would be based on that total auction price (that is the total price you pay the auctioneer including premium and VAT) – but only if you actually buy the clock.

 BRITISH CLOCKS ONLY.
 This service applies to British antique clocks.